traitecoevo/plant/doc/design.md

 We must be able to push new cohorts onto a list.
 Probably to match the individual based model, we should push on the back.

+### Pseudo-cohorts

+In the individual-based simulation, if multiple individuals are born at any one time, then we could group them together in a cohort;
+according to this, we just have a plant with a counter indicating how many individuals are in it.
+Then we just multiply certain output variables by the population size.
+Death decreases the counter, and once we're at zero the individual is destroyed.

+At the moment I've called these CohortDiscrete and we can adjust this later.

 ## Species